 3) What is the approximate stratigraphic thickness of unit 13 (contour intervals are 50 meters)?

-4) Trace with blue the fold axial surface of the major antiform and synform on the map.
+4) Trace with blue the fold axial surface of the major antiform and synform in the older rock sequence on the map.

 6) Are the normal faults steeply dipping or shallowly dipping?
 What is the map evidence for your answer?

-You will each be assigned a map to work with.
+You will each either chose or be assigned a map to work with.
 Please analyze it as fully as possible for the structural information it contains.
 Two products should be generated.
 You are encouraged to help each other with this.

 Here are some questions that you can ponder and which may help you analyze the map.
 The ones in bold should be specifically addressed in your presentation, but you should also address the other questions if they are pertinent.